 Whatsapp, Facebook Messenger, webmail and a plethora of apps now vie for our attention.
 But for years, SMS (or texting) was the only way to exchange messages by phone.

-Google “Who invented SMS” and it will list, amongst others: Matti Makkonen, Finn Trosby, Friedhelm Hillebrand, Bernard Ghillebaert, Oculy Silaban, Neil Papworth.
+If you Google “Who invented SMS” and it lists, amongst others: Matti Makkonen, Finn Trosby, Friedhelm Hillebrand, Bernard Ghillebaert, Oculy Silaban, Neil Papworth.
 And that’s just Googles’s first page!(Feb 2013)

 The Authority of Print

 Research wasn’t always like this.
 Previously, people visited public buildings, where you could access books, for free.
 Called libraries, you’d ask a knowledgeable , highly educated and under-employed librarian to source a book for you.